-The Commissioner's experience to date indicates that there is a much higher likelihood of community issues and concerns to contend with when a proposed or operating wind or solar farm is located near or amongst more populated areas.
-Often, the more populated areas correlate with the proximity and availability of transmission infrastructure, however, they can also result in a very large number of neighbours who will reside in close proximity to multiple turbines or solar arrays.
+The Commissioner's experience to date indicates that there is a much higher likelihood of community issues and concerns to contend with when a proposed or operating project is located near or amongst more populated areas.
+Often, the more populated areas correlate with accessibility to transmission infrastructure, however, they can also result in a very large number of neighbours who will ultimately reside in close proximity to multiple turbines or solar arrays.

-Further, there may be multiple proposed (and/or existing) projects in a given area, with the potential for residents to be 'surrounded' by wind turbines and/or solar arrays if such projects proceed.
-These scenarios could lead to a range of compounding issues for residents including noise, visual amenity and potential economic loss.
-Other complications may occur if project construction timeframes overlap, placing enormous pressure on local resources and infrastructure, in addition to the usual annoyances such as construction noise, traffic, road damage and dust.
+Further, there may be multiple proposed (and/or existing) projects in a given area, with the potential for residents to be 'surrounded' by projects - if such projects were to proceed.
+These scenarios could lead to a range of compounding issues for residents including construction impacts, impacts from noise, visual amenity and potential economic disparity or loss.
+There is also the possibility that large-scale projects may be proposed adjacent to environmentally sensitive areas, such as designated areas of high value habitat, National Parks or World Heritage Areas.

-There can also be other severe cumulative effects during construction of more than project in a specific locality, placing enormous pressures on roads, resources (such as gravel), meal providers, accommodation and skilled tradespersons.
+Impacts may be further compounded if project construction timeframes overlap, placing enormous pressure on local resources and infrastructure, in addition to the usual annoyances such as construction noise, traffic, road damage and dust.
+There can also be other severe cumulative effects during construction of more than one project in a specific locality, such as placing enormous pressures on roads, resources (such as gravel), meal providers, accommodation and skilled tradespersons.